Marcel Courthiade: Biography

-Courthiade studied medicine at the University of Clermont-Ferrand, which he abandoned to study Slavic languages, particularly Serbo-Croatian and Polish.
-He then studied at the Institut national des langues et civilisations orientales (INALCO) in Paris, where he earned a diploma in Polish, Macedonian, and Albanian.
-He titled his doctoral thesis Phonologie des variétés dialectales de Rromani et diasystèmes graphiques de la langue Rromani, a degree he earned from the École pratique des hautes études.
+Courthiade had originally studied medicine at the University of Clermont-Ferrand, but then shifted his focus on Slavic languages—particularly Serbo-Croatian and Polish.
+He then studied at the INALCO in Paris, where he earned a diploma in Polish, Macedonian, and Albanian.
+He titled his doctoral thesis Phonologie des variétés dialectales de Rromani et diasystèmes graphiques de la langue Romani, a degree he earned from the École pratique des hautes études.

 During his studies, Courthiade worked for several NGOs regarding education for Romani people in Albania.
 Subsequently, he worked as a political analyst and interpreter at the French Embassy in Albania for four years.
 In 1997, he became a lecturer at INALCO.
 In 2008, he was a key participant of Louis Mochet's film Rromani Soul.
 In 2019, he became a member of the scientific council Délégué interministériel à la lutte contre le racisme, l'antisémitisme et la haine anti-LGBT.

-Marcel Courthiade died in Tirana on 4 March 2021 at the age of 67.
+Marcel Courthiade died in Tirana on 4 March 2021 at the age of 67 from unknown causes.